A few quick thoughts on the 2010 Gifford Hirlinger Malbec from Walla Walla.

 Located right on the border of Washington and Oregon, along Stateline road (the namesake of a blend that Gifford Hirlinger does that frequently features Malbec), the soils of the vineyard are a mix of coarse and fine silt loams.

 The wine spent 18-23 months aging in 50% new oak with around 100 cases made.

 Medium intensity nose.
 A mix of dark fruits that aren’t very defined with much more dominant black pepper spice and forest-floor earthiness.

 On the palate, those dark fruits come through and get a little more defined as dark berry notes.
 The black pepper spice is still prevalent and plays well with a dark chocolate element that emerged.
 Medium-plus acidity still has some freshness that is much needed to balance the weighty dark fruit.
 Medium tannins at this point are smooth and silky.

-This wine is actually holding up pretty well for a 7+ year old fruit-forward Malbec.
-It’s clear that it is a little past its peak but the pepper spice notes and fresh acidity give it some character.
+This wine is holding up pretty well for a 7+-year-old fruit-forward Malbec.
+It’s clear that it is a little past its peak, but the pepper spice notes and fresh acidity give it some character.

 At $32-36, you are paying for the premium of a Walla Walla estate Malbec compared to Argentina, but this is a well-made example.